Analysis | Another tough loss has Washington at 2-6, but it’s too soon to give up on its NFC East hopes

 Late Sunday afternoon, Rivera stood behind a lectern in a room outside the Washington locker room, looked into a television screen filled with the faces of reporters at his postgame news conference and exhaled deeply.
 He was frustrated, and yet he wasn’t.

-There was a lesson in Sunday’s loss he said.
+There was a lesson in Sunday’s loss, he said.

 “First, we’ll learn you can’t spot teams 20 points in a half and expect to give yourself a fair chance to win,” he continued.
 “But the way they came back and played in the second half was indicative of who this football team can be, in my opinion.”